 - Classroom Teacher-Student Relationships

-The 2017-18 Student Perception Survey will be administered from December 4 to January 19.
-Students in grades 6-12 will be invited to participate in the survey.
-To understand how the Student Perception Survey will be administered in schools, survey coordinators are invited to attend one of the optional online survey coordinator trainings that the NYC Department of Education is hosting this November.
+The 2017-18 Student Perception Survey was administered from December 4 to January 19.
+Students in grades 6-12 were invited to participate in the survey.

 Student Perception Survey Results